 O wingèd snake of light Hadit!

 Abide with me, Ra-Hoor-Khuit!

-“The light is mine; its rays consume me” is descriptive of the transformation in the soul that is actually taking place.
+“The light is mine; its rays consume me” is descriptive of the transformation in the soul taking place.
 When we speak these words in the ritual we should wholly experience what is being described.
-If not, we have some way yet to go in learning this magical art.
+If not, we have some way yet to go in learning this art.
 In the utterance, the person for whom this stele was made is already dead, quite literally, in the flesh.
-Furthermore, so far as any magical working goes, the adept has already declared that they have ‘died to their self’ (is self-slain) at the beginning of the opus.
+So far as any theurgic working goes, the adept has already declared that they have ‘died to their self’ (is self-slain) at the beginning of the opus—although in fact ‘arisen’ would be the better translationt for it is an ‘adept’ we are speaking of here.
 To reintroduce this past accomplishment at a critical stage, when the full powers of the soul are released for the purpose of a greater mystery, is to thwart the operation.
-The first rule of magick is to know what we are doing and why we are doing it.
-According to Liber AL vel Legis, II: 76:
+According to II: 76: